 To cater to demands from employers, regional agencies set up to provide car-pool matching services (such as Commuter Transportation Services (CTS) in Los Angeles) diversified their range of services and expanded.
-Particularly in New England and around and the state way a state of the state ration with the state of the second second second
+Particularly in New England and around

 Washington D.C., new public/private partnerships called Transportation Management Associations (TMAs) were founded to provide TDM services for a group of employers and to lobby for things such as better public transport serving the employers in their area.
-It must be emphasised that employers did not found or join these associations purely from altruistic concerns about traffic congestion, but also because they found themselves facing public opposition, in the form of local moratoria on growth, and trip reduction ordinances1, to the traffic congestion which their expansion might cause.
+It must be emphasised that employers did not found or join these associations purely from altruistic concerns about traffic congestion, but also because they found themselves facing public opposition, in the form of local moratoria on growth, and trip reduction ordinances, to the traffic congestion which their expansion might cause.
 (Orski, 1991.)